SVfit/ClassicSVfit/python/README.md

 # FastMTT

+Author: Wiktor Matyszkiewicz
+Last update: 27.02.2025

 Documentation for FastMTT implementation in python.
 It's performance is of the order of C++ version, but probably worse (one should expect around 3.5 times slower calculations).

 Presentation: https://indico.cern.ch/event/1467095/

 Version is standalone and do not need any installations apart from standard libraries (numpy, pandas, os, scipy, matplotlib, pyplot, argparse).

-To see example usage of the code, please use FastMTT_test.py file and execute it with:
+To see example usage of the code, you can see Short_tutorial.py file with batch division.
+You can also try Long_tutorial.py, containing example of how to use FastMTT components.
+You can execute it with:

 ```
 python3 FastMTT_test.py example_data.csv